bids-standard/bids-specification/src/02-common-principles.md

 -   Date time information MUST be expressed in the following format `YYYY-MM-DDThh:mm:ss[.000000]` (year, month, day, hour (24h), minute, second, and optionally fractional second).
-    This is equivalent to the RFC3339 "date-time" format, time zone is always assumed as local time).
+    This is equivalent to the [RFC3339](https://tools.ietf.org/html/rfc3339)
+    "date-time" format, time zone is always assumed as local time.
     No specific precision is required for fractional seconds, but the precision SHOULD be consistent across the dataset.
     For example `2009-06-15T13:45:30`